tfsaggregator/aggregator-docs/content/using/policy-syntax.md

 ```

 **templateScope**: Scope the policy to Team Projects using a particular Process Template.
 (Optional, Repeatable)
+> DEPRECATED: our implementation does not work with VSTS or recent versions of TFS.

  - **name**: Name of Process Template matching.
 (Mandatory, mutually exclusive with typeid)